Diffusion for the periodic wind-tree model: Deviations for translation surfaces

-\begin{proof} We consider the interval exchange transformation on the segment $I$ associated to $Y$.
-We recall that by doubling all points which are preimages of a discontinuity of the interval exchange gives a Cantor set $\widetilde{I}$.
-The interval exchange transformation is well defined on this Cantor set and is a homeomorphism which is semi-conjugated to the initial transformation on $I$ \cite{Ke}.
+\begin{proof} We consider the interval exchange transformation on the segment $I$ associated to surfaces $Y$ in a neighborhoud of $X$.
+We recall from \cite{Ke}, that by doubling all points of $I$ which are preimages of a discontinuity of the interval exchange gives a Cantor set.
+The interval exchange transformation has a prolongation to this Cantor set and is a homeomorphism which is semi-conjugated to the initial transformation on $T$.

-To fullfill the first condition, it is enough to choose a relatively compact set $U$ inside the chart given by rectangles.
+Around $X$, the lengths $\ell_j$ and heights $h_j$ are continous function of $Y$.
+Hence, to fulfill the first condition it is enough to consider a relatively compact open set $U$ inside the chart given by the zippered rectangles of $X$.

 We prove that it is possible to satisfy the second one.
-Because of regularity, the linear flow of $X$ is minimal (Keane's Theorem \cite{Ke}).
-Let $I \subset Y$ be the segment associated to $Y$.
+Because of the regularity condition, the linear flow of $X$ is minimal (Keane's Theorem \cite{Ke}).
+Let $I \subset X$ be the segment associated to $X$.
 For any $p \in I$ with infinite future orbit, there exists a time $T = T(p)$ such that the curve $\gamma_T(p)$ has visited all rectangles.
 We choose $T(p)$ to be the first return time of $p$ in $I$ with this property.
-The map $p \mapsto T(p)$ is locally constant on the Cantor set associated to the interval exchange transformation on $I$ and uniformly bounded because of minimality.
-Hence, on $Y$, any curve of length longer than $K = \max_{p \in Y} T(p) < \infty$ goes through all rectangles.
-In a small neighborhood of $Y$, the rectangles associated to the time $K$ are still rectangles and their heights have been modified continuously with respect to the surface.
+The map $p \mapsto T(p)$ is locally constant on $I$ and hence also on the associated Cantor set $\widetilde{I}$.
+By minimality, $T(p)$ is uniformly bounded, otherwise there would exists a point $p$ for which its future does not cross some rectangle.
+Hence, on $X$, any curve of length longer than $K = \max_{p \in I} T(p) < \infty$ goes through all rectangles.
+In a small neighborhood of $X$, the rectangles associated to the time $K$ are still rectangles and their heights have been modified continuously with respect to the surface.
 By choosing $U$ small enough we may ensure that all rectangles of length less than $K$ in $Y$ are still rectangles in $Y' \in U$ and their heights are uniformly bounded by $K_2 = K + \varepsilon$ with $\varepsilon > 0$. \end{proof}